grademach/grademach/README.md

 # Hi, I'm Gustavo
-I like developing software almost as much as breaking it.
+I like developing software almost as much as I like breaking it.

 I wouldn’t call myself a professional pentester, but I’m really into infosec and independent security research.